 The best parts of The Key to Every Thing, in my opinion, have to do with Tash's struggles to overcome the rage and sadness inside her.
 The internal monologue felt real and true to me.
-I also enjoyed the portion in which Tash and her friend Naomi are sneaking around the rehab center, which have a bit of an E. L. Konigsburg vibe to them.
+I also enjoyed the portions in which Tash and her friend Naomi are sneaking around the rehab center, which have a bit of an E. L. Konigsburg vibe to them.

 I was less enamored of the book's structure.
 The ending especially, which involves a Letter That Explains Everything, felt sort of cheap to me.
 But I think this was partly because of my other issue with the book, which is that Cap'n Jackie never quite came into focus to me as a person, rather than an aggregation of quirks and plot points.
 That affected my reading experience, because the Cap'n is clearly intended as the emotional center of the book.
 I feel like Schmatz knows who Cap'n Jackie is, but I didn't feel like the book managed to fully communicate this information to me as a reader.